Juvenile Justice Careers

 The CA Division of Juvenile Justice (DJJ) is seeking applicants to join a dedicated community of professionals who provide security and rehabilitation to youth in its care.
 Recruits will have extensive training opportunities in evidence based treatment models and trauma informed intervention techniques working directly with youth.

 For an exciting law enforcement career opportunity with the potential to directly impact the lives of youth, consider becoming a youth correctional officer or counselor.
 Be part of this important mission of helping youth change their thinking and behavior, become contributing members of society, and keeping communities safe.
 Certain educational requirements and a criminal background check are mandatory.
-Applications will be accepted from January 10, 2020 through January 31, 2020.
-To find out more, go to Joincdcr.com.
+Youth Correctional Officer (YCO) and Youth Correctional Counselor (YCC) applications are accepted several times a year.
+To be notified when YCO and/or YCC application period has opened, please use the E-Notify Sign-up.

 Youth Correctional Officer (YCO)